CAAPIM/apim-charts/charts/gateway/README.md

 #### Creating your own Redis Configuration
 Please refer to [Techdocs](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-gateway/congw-11-0/install-configure-upgrade/connect-to-an-external-redis-datastore.html) for more context on the available configuration options

+#### Note
+The Gateway supports Redis master auth only.
+The Gateway will not be able to connect to Redis if your Sentinel nodes have passwords.
+Please refer to the notes in values.yaml for details on config.redis.auth and redis.auth (subChart)

 ##### Redis Sentinel
 redis.properties